UmbertoEco12/Project-INGSW2223_N_49/README.md

           - WEBSOCKET_ALLOWED_ORIGINS=http://yourlocalip:3000
     ```

-    Replace `service-name` with the actual name of the Docker service you want to configure.
+    Replace `yourlocalip` with the actual IP address of your machine.

 3. Run Docker Compose: